 Separately, on November 12, 2014, the Postal Service and the APWU reached a $4.8 million settlement regarding the Kelly Services, Inc. dispute, resolving payments to employees who were excluded from a previous settlement regarding the

 Postal Service hiring over 200 temporary employees between 1996 and 1999.
-The original $19 million Kelly Services settlement, reached on March 26, 2007, gave a lump sum payment to individuals who were postal clerks at the time of
+The original $19 million Kelly Services settlement, reached on March 26, 2007, gave a lump sum payment to individuals who were postal clerks at the time of the settlement.

 Our objective was to assess the accuracy of payments related to the APWU Global Remedy and Kelly Services settlements.